The Excel Forecast function predicts a future point on a linear trend line fitted to a supplied set of x- and y- values.

 |known_x's||-||known_x's array should be the same length as known_y's, and the variance of the known_x's must not be zero.Note that the length of the|

 In the spreadsheet below, the Excel Forecast function is used to predict an additional point along the straight line of best fit through a set of known x- and y-values (stored in cells F2:F7 and G2:G7).

-Further examples of the Excel Forecast function are provided on the Microsoft Office website
+For further examples of the Excel Forecast function, see the Microsoft Office website

 If you get an error from the Forecast function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if the variance of the supplied known_x's is equal to zero.|